kormax/osaifu-keitai-google-pixel/README.md

 <sub>TLDR: no proven methods without ROOT.</suv>

+**No known working ROOT-less methods**.
-ROOT-less methods **do not work**.
-This list is provided for reference and to give a possible starting point for people who might want to dig further:
+Following list is provided for reference and to give a possible starting point for people who might want to dig further:

 1. Manipulate `com.google.android.pixelnfc`:
-(FAIL) System apps are well-protected agaist manipulation.
+  (Failure) System apps are well-protected agaist manipulation.
-1.1.
-Let's uninstall this app:
+    1. Uninstall this app:
-It is a system application and thus cannot be uninstalled.
+    (Failure) It is a system application and thus cannot be uninstalled.
-1.2.
-Install my own app with same provider URL:
+    2. Install your own app with same provider URL:
-You cannot install a new application that declares a provider with conflicting URL untill you uninstall an old one.
+    (Failure) You cannot install a new application that declares a provider with conflicting URL untill you uninstall an old one.
-1.3.
-Decompile and patch the apk, adding your SKU to whitelist:
+    3. Decompile and patch the apk, adding your SKU to whitelist:
-Not possible as android requires app overwrites/updates to have the same signature.
+    (Failure) Not possible as Android requires app overwrites/updates to have the same signature.
 2. Manipulate `com.felicanetworks.mfm.main`:
-(UNKNOWN) This might be possible to do without root, but I did not attempt to finish it to the end as it proved to be too complex lacking any experience with android development.
+(Theory) This might be possible to do without root, but I did not attempt to finish it to the end as it proved to be too complex lacking any experience with Android development.
 Thing is, `com.felicanetworks.mfm.main` communicates with, `com.felicanetworks.mfc` (Mobile FeliCa client),  `com.felicanetworks.mfs` (Mobile FeliCa settings), `com.google.android.gms.pay.sidecar` (Google Play services for payments) which all do mutual signature verification, thus requiring you to patch ALL of those apps for them to work, replacing signatures and fixing API access due to signature changes.

 As rootless solutions have led us to a dead end, we're gonna join the **dark side**.